 Pictured in countless travel magazines and voted the best beach in Greece on numerous occasions, you may feel you have already visited Myrtos!

-Myrtos is the island’s most iconic beach and its white limestone cliffs, together with lush vegetation, creates an outstandingly dramatic setting.
-When viewed from above, the contrast of white pebbles, with the many shades of luminous blue sea and dark green vegetation make it an unforgettable sight.
+Myrtos is the island’s most iconic beach, and its white limestone cliffs, together with lush vegetation, create an outstandingly dramatic setting.
+When viewed from above, the contrast of white pebbles with the many shades of luminous blue sea and dark green vegetation make it an unforgettable sight.Â

 3. Antisamos Beach

-A white pebble cove with a backdrop of high hills Antisamos creates an impressive combination of blue and green.
+The white pebble cove with a backdrop of high hills at Antisamos creates an impressive combination of blue and green.
 Located near Sami, the shingle beach is lined with umbrellas, sundecks and equipped with a fully loaded restaurant and bar.
-With plenty of fish visible in the translucent blue water, a snorkel comes highly recommended.
+With plenty of fish visible in the translucent blue water, a snorkel comes highly recommended. Â

 4. Fiskardo